Stevo5o/OCA-Java-Programmer/README.md

 3. Access certain methods and variables within class B, depending on the access control of those methods and variables.

+You need to understand two different access issues:
+- Whether method code in one class can access a member of another class
+- Whether a subclass can inherit a member of its superclass

+Three ways to access a method:
+- D Invoking a method declared in the same class
+- R Invoking a method using a reference of the class
+- I Invoking an inherited method

 [Flashcards](http://www.cram.com/user/ConchubhairtheWhiteFox)

 [Controlling Access to Members of a Class](http://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html)